rachelhuls/rachelhuls.github.io/_projects/my-bookshelf.md

 * How To Read Literature Like a Professor by Foster
 * Hollow City by Riggs
 * The Percy Jackson Series by Riordan
+* Narrative of the Captivity of WWilliam Biggs Among the Kickapoo Indians in Illinois in 1788 by William Biggs

 ## Future Reads
 * A Manual For Living by Epictetus